GravityKit/GravityView/readme.txt

 == Changelog ==

+== develop ==

+* Fixed: Other Entries field would display all entries without filtering

 == 2.2.3 on December 20, 2018 ==

 * Fixed: Issue loading translation files on Windows IIS servers